 What’s more, it doesn’t help when the common belief out there in couch potato land is that many of us consider muscle loss to be a normal part of ageing.

-I feel that the symptoms of Sarcopenia is a medical condition with an identity crisis.
+I feel that the symptoms of Sarcopenia are a medical condition with an identity crisis.

 Firstly, you need to know what Sarcopenia looks like – frightening, isn’t it?
 But, like me, you can do something about it and enjoy your retirement without any loss of independence.

 What are the Causes and How to Prevent Sarcopenia?